Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Broccoli is a good source of betaine, which will help give you a good muscle pump.

-Fish and shellfish – tilapia, salmon, and crab in particular – are great sources of betaine.
+Fish and shellfish – tilapia, salmon, and crab in particular – are excellent sources of betaine.
 They also have the added benefit of being high in protein.

 Assuming eggs don’t make you tired or lethargic, the high arginine content can help you boost your nitric oxide levels and get a good pump.